 One of these tools is a CRM solution.

-If you're not familiar with the term, customer relationship management (CRM) software enables small businesses to easily store customer data, oversee their sales processes, and nail their sales forecasting efforts—all inside a single, convenient tool.
+If you're not familiar with the term, customer relationship management (CRM) software lets startups easily store customer data, oversee their sales processes, and nail their sales forecasting efforts—all inside a single, convenient tool.

 For now, just think of CRMs as spreadsheets on steroids.
-They'll allow you to track all customer interactions, then actually use this information when the time is right.
+They allow you to track all customer interactions, then actually use this information when the time is right.

 Make sense?
-Cool, now let's figure out the right CRM system for you.
+Cool, now let's figure out the right CRM system for your startup.
 Keep reading to learn about the pros and cons of 10 different options, as well as their pricing plans.

 10 Best CRM Software Solutions for Startups in 2023